timmyRS/Compare/README.md

 # Compare

-Compare features of different solutions from all sorts of branches.
+Compare features of different Solutions from all sorts of Branches.

 ## Contributing